While I’m not a professional money manager, I want to publicize my portfolio and returns for a couple reasons:

 Portfolios are always a work in progress, and mine is far from perfect.
 The goal is to buy and hold quality businesses that offer an attractive risk-adjusted return and that will be worth multiples of their current market valuation.
-Arguments for and against owned stocks are plentiful, so understanding human biases and evaluating disconfirming evidence is critical in achieving the most accurate view of the world possible.
+Arguments for and against any one stock are plentiful, so understanding human biases and evaluating disconfirming evidence is critical to forming the most accurate view of the world as possible.
 All we can do is get a little smarter every day.

 I will update my holdings and returns monthly.